phoobynet/vuex-helper/README.md

 ## Motivation

 I built this as a time saver.
-I was writing a Vue.js application for a large legacy CRM and Life & Pensions system and was getting a lot of change requests that had become a chore.
+I was writing a Vue.js application for a large legacy CRM system and was getting a lot of change requests that had become a chore.
 I wanted a simple way of adding data to state within a module, and not have to worry about add new types, mutations and mappings to components.

 ## Conventions (that I use)

 * Vuex modules are always namespaced.
-* Vuex module file names end with `Module.js`, but module names don't, e.g. 'fooModule.js' is registered with the store as 'foo'
+* Vuex module file names end with `Module.js`, but module names don't, e.g. 'customersModule.js' is registered with the store as 'customers'
 * Vuex modules are kept smallish.
 * Each value of `state` has a matching `type`
 * Each `type` has a matching mutation function that has the same name as the `type` and therefore the `state` property.